MartaRende/StratusDetection/README.md

 sbatch ./inference_sbatch.sh
 ```

-This setup allows you to leverage advanced computational resources and ensures experiment reproducibility.
+This usage applies to both the `main` branch and the `multiple_prevision` branch.

 > **Note:** Before running inference, you must open the `inference.py` file and set the desired model number in the `MODEL_NUM` variable.

 ## Results

-At this [link](https://hessoit-my.sharepoint.com/:f:/g/personal/marta_rende_hes-so_ch/Ei7cAxxt579HpS-7PsgkQPwBJIRN-cogo30t1gYbsprMyA?e=XAvgat), you will find several trained models, each containing the model weights, architecture, some results, and the metrics obtained on the test data.
-Unfortunately, the test data and other file used in the inference cannot be shared due to privacy restrictions.
-To understand what each model predicts, refer to the `model_description.txt` file included in each model's folder.
-The plots found in models with multiple outputs may be somewhat difficult to interpret, but they have allowed for comparison with single-output models.
+You can access several trained models at this [link](https://hessoit-my.sharepoint.com/:f:/g/personal/marta_rende_hes-so_ch/Ei7cAxxt579HpS-7PsgkQPwBJIRN-cogo30t1gYbsprMyA?e=XAvgat).
+Each folder contains the model weights, architecture, result files, and evaluation metrics on the test set.
+Please note that the test data and certain files used for inference cannot be shared due to privacy constraints.
+For details about each model’s predictions, consult the `model_description.txt` file included in each model directory.
+Models with multiple outputs include plots that may be less straightforward to interpret, but these visualizations support comparison with single-output models.

 ## Data Sources and Attribution
 The project was made possible thanks to the availability of the following data: